Adamcake/Legacy-GM8Emulator/README.md

 ## Building
 - Clone the repository with `git clone --recurse-submodules https://gitlab.com/GM8Emulator/GM8Emulator.git`
 - If you're using Visual Studio, all the dependencies are already part of the repository.
+For a bit.
 Simply run `cmake -G "Visual Studio 15 2017 Win64"` (optionally without `Win64` if you're on a 32-bit OS for some reason)
-- If you aren't using Visual Studio or building it on a non-windows system, the requirements are the glew and zlib packages installed.
-This is located with [FindGLEW](https://github.com/Kitware/CMake/blob/master/Modules/FindGLEW.cmake) and [FindZLIB](https://github.com/Kitware/CMake/blob/master/Modules/FindZLIB.cmake) respectively.
+- If you aren't using Visual Studio or building it on a non-windows system, the requirements are the glew package being installed.
+NOT FOR LONG.
+This is located with [FindGLEW](https://github.com/Kitware/CMake/blob/master/Modules/FindGLEW.cmake).

 ## Contributing
 This project has only been worked on by two people so far.
 If you would like to help then that's great, we have a lot to do - but I would encourage you to get in touch first before diving in.